 Canva’s free templates make it easy to create beautiful study notes that you’ll actually want to look at (and post on Instagram!)
 Read on for 20 eye-catching ideas for your study notes.

 Whether you print it out or access it on your computer or tablet, creating a powerpoint presentation for each subject is a great way to keep your notes organized.
+Adding cute images or elements to your slides can enhance the visual appeal of your notes powerpoint(opens in a new tab or window).
 Just be sure to limit each slide to a minimal amount of text, so it’s not too overwhelming.
+You can also convert your PDF notes to PPT(opens in a new tab or window) with Canva.

 Before you sit down for each study session, it’s a great idea to use a template like this one to evaluate what you already know about the subject—and what you still need to learn.
 Then at the end, you can jot down any new learnings.